microsoft/hol-azure-machine-learning/008-lab-recommendation-system.md

     - Item recommendation to specific or new users.
 Here the items may be DVDs, restaurants, bicycles, foods etc.

 ### 8.1.1.
 Objectives
+This lab aims to demonstrate how to use Recommendation system within Azure ML workspace.
+It shows item recommendation to a new and existing users, shows how to find related items or related users that have same tendency.

 ### 8.1.2.
 Requirements
+Knowledge of AML web service deployment.

 ## 8.2.
 Generate synthetic data
 To be able to make some analysis at first sight, using Microsoft Excel we will generate small amount of a sythetic data and create a test experiment using the Matchbox Recommender modules.
 We will create three CSV files (tables of data), 1) users.csv 2) items.csv 3) ratings.csv with following content (check the appendix folder for a copy of the files):